 Android routing guide

-What free Android VPN routing means in Secureferry
+What free Android routing access means in Secureferry

-Free to start means Secureferry includes basic Android VPN routing without requiring a subscription first.
+Free to start means Secureferry includes Android routing access without requiring a subscription first.
 Upgrades expand advanced routing capacity instead of basic access.

-Secureferry uses Android VPN for system-level routing.
-Routing starts only after you grant permission and activate a route.
+Android shows a VPN permission prompt because Secureferry needs system-level routing access to apply route assignments on your device.
 You can then review which apps, websites, domains, or subdomains are assigned before routing is active.

 What you can control